chiradeep/dockercon2017/README.md

 <img src="docs/slbstack.png" width="720"/>

 Designed to run on your laptop, this demo shows [NetScaler CPX](https://www.citrix.com/products/netscaler-adc/cpx-express.html) can be used as the SLB for your backend (Dockerized) microservices.
+If you are running on a Windows laptop you will need to set an environment variable for HOST_IP to be either local host or the IP address of your DockerNAT.
+The current Docker-compose file is pointed to 12.0-56.20.
+This should pull down automatically, but if that release is updated and no longer available you will need to update that to the latest release.

 Service discovery is driven by [Registrator](https://github.com/gliderlabs/registrator) and [Consul](https://consul.io).
 Routes discovered from Consul are configured using a sidecar container.
 The sidecar uses the NetScaler's REST API to configure the CPX.

 This was demo'ed at DockerCon 2017 (April 19)
 <img src="docs/dockercondemo.png" width="720"/>